AriFordsham/GHCWiki/static-data.md

 Internal representation in GHC:

 ```
-dataStaticData=StaticData{ staticDataSize      ::Word, staticDataAlignment ::Word-- ^ Alignment constraint (1 if none), staticDataMutable   ::Bool-- ^ Is the data mutable?, staticDataContents  ::MaybeByteString}
+dataStaticData=StaticData{ staticDataSize      ::Word, staticDataAlignment ::Word-- ^ Alignment constraint (1 if none), staticDataMutable   ::Bool-- ^ Is the data mutable?, staticDataContents  ::MaybeByteString-- ^ Initialized or not? (maybe support 0-initialized data too?), staticDataSymbol    ::String}
 ```

-Static data end up in appropriate sections of the program (.bss, .data, .rodata, etc.).
+Static data end up in appropriate sections (.bss, .data, .rodata, etc.) in dependent object files.

-Immutable data should be shared (with least common multiple alignment) to reduce binary size.
+Identical immutable data should be shared (with least common multiple alignment) to reduce binary size.

 Note that only the contents of the static data is stored in programs: data size isn't stored! (no overhead)

-## Storing Haskell objects
+## Step 4: Storing Haskell objects

 Some packages would like to store static Haskell object (e.g., `ByteArray#`) and not raw bytes (which are retrieved from an `Addr#`).

-We could use a static compact region embedded in the program.
+We could use a static compact region embedded in object files (reusing the `StaticData#` machinery).
 Let's add a `StaticObject#` primitive type which is a reference to an object in the static compact region.